The power of trees: Clause (2) of Theorem

-for some node $(w_0,\ldots,w_{n-1})\in T^n$. \end{defn} \begin{defn} A streamlined $\kappa$-tree $T$ is \emph{$(n+1)$-free} iff all of its $n$-derived trees are $\kappa$-Souslin. \end{defn} \begin{remark} $(T^n,{<_{T^n}})$ is the union of all $n$-derived trees of $T$.
-In particular, if $(T^n,{<_{T^n}})$ admits a map as in Proposition~\ref{p33}, then all $n$-derived trees of $T$ are special. \end{remark} A construction of an $n$-free $\lambda^+$-Souslin tree $T$ such that $(T^n,{<_{T^n}})$ admits a strictly increasing map to $\mathbb Q_\lambda$ was given in \cite[\S6]{paper65}, assuming $\p_\lambda(\lambda^+,2,{\sq},\lambda^+)$.
+A forcing construction of an $n$-free $\aleph_1$-Souslin tree all of whose derived trees of dimension $n$ are special was given in \cite[Corollary~5.5]{MR4080091}.
+A uniform combinatorial construction of an $n$-free $\lambda^+$-Souslin tree $T$ such that $(T^n,{<_{T^n}})$ admits a strictly increasing map to $\mathbb Q_\lambda$ was given in \cite[\S6]{paper65}, assuming $\p_\lambda(\lambda^+,2,{\sq},\lambda^+)$.
 The construction given there is abstract enough to generalize to limit cardinals $\kappa$ assuming $\p_\kappa(\kappa,2,{\sq},\kappa)$, where the map now goes to $\mathbb Q_\kappa$.
 In view of Proposition~\ref{p33}, the challenge remaining is to ensure that Clause~\ref{332} of the proposition will hold for this map.
 This naturally depends on the very $C$-sequence used in the construction, and this is where Clause~\ref{321} of Definition~\ref{def32} demonstrates its utility.

 \begin{thm} Suppose that $\p_{<}(\kappa,2,\allowbreak{\sq},\kappa)$ holds, and $\chi\in[2,\omega)$.
 Then there exists a $\chi$-free, streamlined $\kappa$-Souslin tree $T$ and strictly increasing $f:T^\chi\rightarrow\mathbb Q_\kappa$ such that $f[(T_\alpha)^\chi]\s {}^{<\omega}\alpha$ for club many $\alpha<\kappa$.
 In addition, $T$ is slim, prolific and club-regressive.\footnote{The definitions of all additional properties may found at \cite[\S4.2]{paper65}.} \end{thm} \begin{proof} Let $\vec C=\langle C_\alpha\mid\alpha<\kappa\rangle$ be a $C$-sequence satisfying Clauses \ref{321}--\ref{323} of Definition~\ref{def32}.
 Derive $\vec D=\langle D_\alpha\mid\alpha\in\acc(\kappa)\rangle$ from $\vec C$ as in the beginning of the proof of \cite[Theorem~6.11]{paper65} and note that $\vec D$ is a coherent $C$-sequence with $R(\vec D)=R(\vec C)$.
 Running the exact same abstract proof of \cite[Theorem~6.11]{paper65}, modulo replacing $\lambda$ by $\kappa$ throughout, we obtain a $\chi$-free, slim, prolific, club-regressive, streamlined $\kappa$-Souslin tree $T$ and a strictly increasing map $f:T^\chi\rightarrow\mathbb Q_\kappa$.
 Thus, we are left with verifying that $f[(T_\alpha)^\chi]\s{}^{<\omega}\alpha$ for club many $\alpha<\kappa$.